wunderdogsw/proem/README.md

 You can write the commit message yourself, but it has to comply with the "conventional" commit structure.
 See https://github.com/conventional-changelog/commitlint#what-is-commitlint

+Don't forget to add your name into `package/package.json` contributors!

 #### Test with

 ```